Omrai629/House-Price-Prediction-Using-ML/README.md

 # House_Price_Prediction_Using_ML
+In this Project I have implemented 3 regression techniques namely -
+a) Linear Regression
+b) KNN
-In this Project I have implemented 3 regression techniques namely - Linear Regression , KNN and Random Forest Regression on  a housing dataset to predict the price of a House and then evaluated the models on the metrics like mean absolute error,mean square error ,root mean square error and r2 score.
+c) Random Forest Regression on  a housing dataset to predict the price of a House and then evaluated the models on the metrics like-
+a) mean absolute error
+b) mean square error
+c) root mean square error
+d) r2 score.

 Steps of implementation:
 1) Importing Libraries
 2) Importing dataset